aktualisiert

 ◼️ This is a great chance to experience and learn more about:

-• Everyday rural life in Japan — the pace, the seasons, and local customs
+• Everyday rural life in Japan — the slower pace, the seasons, and local customs

-• Japanese culture and history, especially traditional architecture through the restoration of a kominka
+• Japanese culture and history, especially traditional architecture through the care of a kominka

-• Hands-on farming, seasonal growing, and simple plant-based meals using local produce
+• Simple gardening, small-scale growing, and plant-based meals using seasonal ingredients

-• What it is really like to find, manage, and gradually renovate an akiya (vacant house) in Japan
+• What it is really like to find, care for, and slowly improve an akiya, or vacant house, in Japan

 • Useful Japanese language tips, local etiquette, and everyday life in Japan, from a Tokyo local’s perspective

-If you are thinking about living or working in Japan longer term, I’d be very happy to share what I’ve learned and help point you in the right direction.
+If you are thinking about living in Japan longer term, especially outside the big cities, I’d be very happy to share what I’ve learned and help point you in the right direction.

 • Arbeit